 5. Reference list and at least two examples of previously designed and implemented campaigns.

-The interested applicants should submit their proposals on firstname.lastname@example.org and email@example.com no later than the 21st of April 2020, 12:00 h.
+The interested applicants should submit their proposals on Procurement.NWB@savethechildren.org no later than the 19th of May 2020, 12:00 h.
 Only the shortlisted applicants will be contacted.

 Particular requirement: no person is performing any task on behalf of Save the Children may, in any way, be involved in or connected with abuse or exploitation of children.